wp-plugins/loginrequirepress/readme.txt

   LoginRequirePress is a WordPress plugin that allows site administrators to specifically designate arbitrary posts with any public post type as viewable only after user login.

+  It is an easy way to require user login to view specific pages / posts.

   Unauthenticated site visitors attempting to view any page that includes any such specifically designated post will then be automatically redirected to